 NOWCAM 2014 was another success story (despite the fact that Larry Jacoby was unable to attend due to problems with his flights).
 Kudos to the local organizers Tanjeem Azad, Mario Baldassari, Carrie Courchene, Kaitlyn Fallow, Azadeh Hajihosseini, Alison Heard, and Akina Umemoto.

 For 2015, we will meet in Bellingham, Washington, on the beautiful campus of Western Washington University, home of NOWCAM co-founder Ira Hyman, May 8-10.
-The keynote speaker will be Prof. Norman Brown of the University of Alberta.
+The keynote speaker will be Prof. Norman Brown of the University of Alberta, and he will explain his theory of autibiographical memory.
 Watch this space for details, if you have a lot of time on your hands; otherwise, join the email list and we'll send you an announcement in six months or so.

 To subscribe to the NOWCAM mailing list (which will bring you periodic updates regarding NOWCAM meetings), please visit/subscribe at https://lists.uvic.ca/mailman/listinfo/nowcam-list.
 You can also unsubscribe at that site at any time.
 Messages are few and far between.